 What Happens Next

 After the import has begun, the system will located the image file in the Object Storage account using the specified path (Account > Cluster > Container > Image File) and will import the image file as an image template, which will be stored on the Image Templates screen.
 After the import has completed, the image may be used to order a new device or to boot an existing device.
 Additionally, the image may be deleted at any time.
-Image import times vary based on file size, but generally take several minutes.
+Image import times vary based on file size, but generally take from several minutes to an hour.